Mourad-Azouga/University-Website/README.md

 - Ability to add a filiere with 2 modules and a responsible filiere.
 - Ability to modify the name/description of a filiere.
 - Ability to register a class with a module and a responsible.

-## Usage

-Explain how to use the project, including any prerequisites and step-by-step instructions.

-## Installation

-Provide instructions on how to install and set up the project on a local machine.

-## Contributing

-Explain how others can contribute to the project.
-Include guidelines for submitting pull requests and reporting issues.